Common Aluminum & Zinc Alloys For High Precision Casting

 aluminum alloy die casting

-Aluminum Alloy Die Casting Parts , Very Light Weight, its surface finishes are diversity, Easy surface finishes are anodized, painting, powder coated.
+Aluminum Alloy Die Casting Parts , very light weight, its surface finishes are diversity.
+Easy surface finishes are anodized, painting, powder coated.
 But electroplating is very difficult due to aluminum alloy properties, and belong to porosity metal, more pretreating processes for electroplating.

 zinc die casting components in automotive industry